jamesgleave/Deep-Docking-NonAutomated/README.md

 The generated bash scripts can be run on GPU nodes to predict virtual hits from the full database.
 Predicted compounds will be stored in *morgan_1024_predictions* folder of the current iteration.

-### After Deep Docking
+### After Deep Docking.
+The final phase
 After the last iteration of DD is complete, SMILES of all or a ranked subset of the predicted virtual hits can be obtained for the final docking.
 Ranking is based on the probabilities of being virtual hits.
-Use
+Use the following script (availabe in *final_phase*)

 ```bash
 python final_extraction.py -smile_dir path_to_smile_dir -prediction_dir path_to_predictions_last_iter -processors n_cpus -mols_to_dock num_molecules_to_dock